AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-01-0.md

 ## Authoring

-- When updating an inline MathML equation using the **Edit MathML** option from the context menu, the updated value is not reflected until the page is refreshed.
+- When updating an inline MathML equation using the Edit MathML option from the context menu, the updated value is not reflected until the page is refreshed.
 (GUIDES-38198)
-- When a topic contains many reusable elements (those with IDs) added in the **Reusable panel**, some elements may not be accessible because of fixed container height.
+- When a topic contains many reusable elements (those with IDs) added in the Reusable panel, some elements may not be accessible because of fixed container height.
 (GUIDES-37220)
 - When inserting a cross-reference to a file, the icons for maps and topics are identical.(GUIDES-36662)
-- When editing a map, special symbols in the `navtitle` are not displayed for `topichead` in the **Author** view.
+- When editing a map, special symbols in the `navtitle` are not displayed for `topichead` in the Author view.
 (GUIDES-35435)

 ## Asset management

-- Unable to remove Version labels from **Version history** panel in Assets UI.
+- Unable to remove Version labels from Version history panel in Assets UI.
 (GUIDES-38276)
-- Unable to add multiple **Version labels** to a topic from the Save as new version dialog.
+- Unable to add multiple Version labels to a topic from the Save as new version dialog.
 (GUIDES-32716)
-- When uploading assets with filename containing invalid characters, the asset fails to upload and displays an incorrect message **file is locked by other user** despite the asset being unlocked.
+- When uploading assets with filename containing invalid characters, the asset fails to upload and displays an incorrect message **File is locked by other user** despite the asset being unlocked.
 (GUIDES-32680)
 - For an output preset, the search filter functionality is not working in AEM Assets for DITAVAL filtering, as the corresponding files are not being displayed when the DITAVAL filter is selected.(GUIDES-35418)

 ## Publishing